 Require that a diagnostic is issued when an application procedure matches the signature of an intrinsic procedure.

-6.46 Argument passing to library functions [TRJ]
+6.46 Argument passing to library functions TRJ] [

 6.46.1 Description of application vulnerability

 Libraries that supply objects or functions are in most cases not required to check the validity of parameters passed to them.
 In those cases where parameter validation is required there might not be adequate parameter validation.